Vital Bee Buds Plant Nursery | Gardnerville, Northern Nevada, USA

 It all begins with an idea or a function.

-Watch where humans and animals mat the ground …those can be new pathways.
+Observe where humans and animals mat the ground …those can be new pathways (their desire lines).
 Go with the flow!

 See it.